 Flying with Firearms | Above and Beyond as a Gun Owner

 As a personal protection coach, I have been lucky enough to serve clients all throughout the United States and the world over my past decade of experience.
 When I was starting my firearms training business two years ago, several ‘experts’ attempted to discourage me from even attempting to fly with my guns due to the perceived risks associated with flying with firearms.

-I label those cases as irresponsible gun owners because any responsible and reasonable person would agree that it is paramount to familiarize yourself with the local laws and statutes relevant to the state (or country) you are traveling to.
+I label those cases as irresponsible gun owners because any responsible and reasonable person will agree it is paramount to familiarize yourself with the local laws and statutes relevant to the state (or country) you are traveling to.

 Going Above and Beyond

 Gun owners are a very small percentage of the population.
-Especially when we travel, we may be one of the few gun owners that regular people ever come across.
-Wouldn’t it be better if we were going above and beyond that low standard set forth by the government and instead policed our own to a higher standard?
-This is a tenant being taken directly from my Marine days, and policing our own is how Marines got the reputation of professionalism that we have.
+Especially when we travel, we may be one of the few gun owners regular people ever come across.
+Isn’t it better if we go above and beyond that low standard set forth by the government and instead, policed our own to a higher standard?
+This is a tenant being taken directly from my Marine days, and policing our own is how the Marines got the reputation of professionalism that we have.

 - Holds up to four 1911-size pistols with room for magazines